-- 1. Locate the two crates labeled "Upper Modules."
-Remove the three upper modules, as well as the group delay alignment plates, from each crate (see Figure 8).
+1. Locate the two crates labeled "Upper Modules."
+Remove the three upper modules, from each crate (see Figure 7).
 It is very important to ensure that each of the modules are matched to one another by serial number.
-The serial tags are located on the underside of each module and on the underside of the group delay alignment plate.
-Be very careful in unpacking the remaining modules to avoid chipping the finish. - 2.
-Stage these items away from traffic flow. - 3.
+The serial tags are located on the underside of each module.
+Be very careful in unpacking the remaining modules to avoid chipping the finish.

+- 2. Stage these items away from traffic flow. - 3.
 Remove the empty crates from the room.